parlaynu/wireguard-mesh-aws/README.md

 custom values.

 You need to generate wireguard keys in advance - tried to make this work with terraform directly but couldn't figure it out.

-For each site, create the private and public keys with a bash loop like this:
+Create the private and public keys with a bash loop like this:

     for site in core site1 site2 site3
     do